Written and Interviewed by: James Lewis

 Paparazzi have jobs because the market demands celebrity content.
 Exclusive photos can sell for thousands of dollars, with some getting over $50,000.
 Like any industry, big money means big competition.
 That competition has led to many celebrities openly bashing the paparazzi, which has created a negative reputation for all photographers.
 Some of the negativity is warranted.
 Trespassing, harassing, and creating a dangerous driving environment is not okay.
 On the reverse, celebrities know the paparazzi play a vital role in keeping them relevant in a world that demands photos of their every move.
 Should society dislike a group of people who provide the content they desperately want?
 Should celebrities making millions of dollars be so bothered by paparazzi?
 Are paparazzi really that bad?
 All of these questions have no right or wrong answer, but when answering them, keep in mind the paparazzi industry is much more complicated than you think.

 Cesar Pena, a New York paparazzo, has slowly become one of the best known and respected paparazzo in the industry.
-With over 34,000 twitter followers, a successful YouTube Channel, and now his own website 247paps.tv, he is on his way to changing the paparazzi industry.
+With over 34,000 twitter followers (Update: Cesar now has over 46,000 followers.), a successful YouTube Channel, and now his own website 247paps.tv, he is on his way to changing the paparazzi industry.
 Rihanna follows him on Instagram and frequently comments on his pictures how much she misses him.
 Justin Bieber, who is very open about his dislike of the paparazzi, follows him on Twitter, and recently tweeted him “I’m always in a good mood when people are nice.
 Thanks buddy for being kind.”
 (That got almost 34,000 retweets!)
-Cesar was gracious enough to give an exclusive interview about the paparazzi life to the American Airlines Center and help clear up some myths about the paparazz industry.
+Cesar was gracious enough to give an exclusive interview about the paparazzi life to the American Airlines Center and help clear up some myths about the paparazzi industry.

 Paparazzi Stalk Celebrities